swiftlang/swift-evolution/proposals/NNNN-swiftpm-allow-deprecating-package-products.md

 warning: product 'PaperLegacy' from package 'paper' is deprecated: <trailing message>
 ```

-The trailing sentence is derived from the deprecation `Kind`:
+The trailing sentence is composed from the deprecation's `message` (if any) followed by a sentence derived from the `replacement`:

-- `.deprecated` — no trailing sentence beyond the author-supplied `message`.
+- `nil` replacement — no replacement sentence beyond the author-supplied `message`.
+The product is retired with no advertised replacement.
 - `.renamed(to: N)` — `Use 'N' instead.`
-- `.supersededBy(package: P, product: N)` — `Use 'N' from package 'P' instead.`
+- `.inPackage(package: P, product: N)` — `Use 'N' from package 'P' instead.`
-- `.supersededByMajorVersion(M, product: N)` — `A replacement is available in major version M of package '<producing-package>'.` If `product` is non-`nil` and differs from the current product name, the sentence names it explicitly: `Use 'N' from major version M of package '<producing-package>'.`
-- `.retired` — `This product is retired and will be removed with no replacement.`

 The warning is emitted: